irish5100/focusstudios/site/content/products/_index.md

 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I tried Focus Studio's server, I couldn’t even believe that was the same thing I’ve been playing every morning.
-  - author: Philipp Trommler
+  - author: Phillip Schofield
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      Focus Studio's is the place to go if you want the best quality roleplay.
+I love their stance on empowering realistic scenarios.
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Donations
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+ Here you can find our donation section, our staff team has decided not to accept donations because we don't want to think we are preasuring you to pay for having fun, however we accept a custom amount of cash donation.
+You do NOT need to do this to play in Focus Studio's server!

   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: If you would like to support Focus Studio's you can choose to donation a custom amount of money. *100% of donations go to Focus Studio's INC.
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
-      plan: Small
-      price: '50'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
-      items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
-      plan: Big
-      price: '80'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
-      items:
-        - Whatever you need
-        - Green or roasted beans
-        - Unlimited varieties
+        - This is NOT required"
+		- No In-Game benefits are given"
+        - Custom discord role"
+        - Private discord channel"
       plan: Custom
       price: '?'
 ---